 - The LED RUN blinks and the LED STOP is on.

 - The execution of the code is stopped.
 No level is further executed.

-- All times are frozen.

-- The real-time clock runs on.
+- The real-time clock runs is just running.

-- The outputs are closed, but may be released for test purposes.
+- The outputs were disabled (BASP is activated).

-- Passive CP communication is possible.
+- Configured CP connections remain exist.